railsuser2014/openobject-doc-book-en/3/3_7/index.rst

 for running the company if it's integrated into the management system.
 Accounting information really is necessary in all of your company's processes for you to be effective, for example:

-* for preparing quotations it's important to know the precise financial position of the client, and to see a history of any delays in payment,
+* for preparing quotations it's important to know the precise financial position of the customer, and to see a history of any delays in payment,

-* if a given customer has exceeded their credit limit, accounting can automatically stop further deliveries to the customer,
+* if a given customer has exceeded his credit limit, accounting can automatically stop further deliveries to the customer,

-* if a project budget is 80% consumed but the project is only 20% complete you could renegotiate with the client, or review and rein in the objectives of the project,
+* if a project budget is 80% consumed but the project is only 20% complete you could renegotiate with the customer, or review and rein in the objectives of the project,

 * if you need to improve your company's cash flow then you could plan your services projects on the basis of billing rates and payment terms of the various projects, and not just delivery dates – you could work on short-term client projects in preference to R&D projects, for example.

-Open ERP's general accounting and analytic accounting handle these needs well because of the close integration between all of the application modules.
-Furthermore, the transactions, the actions and the financial analyses happen in real time, so that you can not only monitor the situation but also manage it effectively.
+Open ERP's general and analytic accounting handle these needs well because of the close integration between all of the application modules.
+Furthermore, the transactions, the actions and the financial analyses happen in real time, so that you cannot only monitor the situation but also manage it effectively.

 .. index::
    single: module; account

 The :mod:`account` module in Open ERP covers general accounting, analytic accounting, and auxiliary and budgetary accounting.
-It's double-entry, multi-currency and multi-company.
+It is double-entry, multi-currency and multi-company.

 .. index::
    single: accounting